gdelrioifc/PPI-RCC2/README.md

 The Weka models trained to predict PPI are included in <a href="">Models</a> directory.
 These files are in a binary format readable by Weka.

+TO use this model, you want want to install <a href="https://waikato.github.io/weka-wiki/downloading_weka/">Weka jar</a> file in your computer, then type the following command in your console:

+java -cp <weka-jar>:. weka.classifiers.meta.AutoWEKAClassifier -T <arff_file> -l <weka_model>

+where <weka-jar> corresponds with the full path to the weka.jar file located in your computer, <arff_file> is any of the files in the Testing dir or any other similar file and <weka_model> is any of the weka models reported in the Models directory.